-The problem is that when we try to stop having negative thoughts, we give those negative thoughts more power.
+That's because when we try to stop having negative thoughts, we give them more power.

-By this he meant that the more we try to push something away, the more important it seems in our lives, the more power it holds over us, the more difficult it is to let it go.
+By this he meant that the more we try to push something away, the more important it seems, and so the more power it holds over us - the more difficult it is to let it go.

 Negative thoughts will pop into your mind without any conscious choice on your part.
-They just happen because your mind has become trained to think in that way.
+It happens because your mind has formed a habit of thinking those thoughts.

-We can't always choose the thought that pops into our head - but we can choose the thought we follow it up with
+You can't always choose the thought that pops into your head - but you can choose the thought you follow it up with.

 Practice doing this and in a very short time the habit of negative thinking will diminish and instead you'll have formed a habit of self-loving positive thoughts.